zheng0xd/JATIC-internal-docs/docs/index.md

 This is the central location for all internal documentation within the JATIC program.

-The primary audience is those who are working on the program, including developers, scrum masters, project managers, etc.
+The primary audience for this documentation is those who are working on the program, including developers, scrum masters, project managers, etc.

 The main objectives of this documentation are the following: